Pradeep419/learn-api-automation-ts/README.md

 23. DELETE methos is used to delete the existing resource on the server.
 24. We can use various assertions like toContain, toHaveProperty, toEqual etc
 25. Organize the test cases in such a way that create data with POST -> then fetch the data with GET -> then update the data with PUT -> finally delete the data with DELETE.
 In this way create a chain
+26. Schema validation plays key role in validating whether the response follow proper structure or not
+27. Some validations that can be performed are checking required fields, checking error messages etc
+28. Remove the dependencies between indivindual specs by creating the hooks like beforeAll(), afterAll() and perform the common operations over there
+29. For eg. create brand in beforeAll() and perform GET, PUT, DELETE operations in spec files
+30. Hooks also remove the duplicate code
+31. Use afterAll() or afterEach() hooks to cleanup the data.
+32. Create a controller class, where we can add all the methods in one place and call them into our spec file wherever needed.
+33. Create a config file to read the common properties like baseURL, email, password etc.
+34. There are various authentication memthods available Bearer Token - Token based, token is passed in authorization header OAuth 2.0 - Grant limited access to resources without sharing credentials API Keys - Unique identifiers used for authentication Basic Auth - We send user name and password in the api request header JSON Web Tokens - Used for authentication and data exchange
+35. We can pass the headers in the POST request using the SET method.
+For eg. if we have to pass the bearer token in header we can use SET('Authorization', Bearer Token) in POST request
+36. We use jest-junit to generate reports